Land Reuse

 1. The applicant living directly street adjacent to the Accessory Structure Lot; and

-2. The first applicant to submit a complete application
+2. The first applicant to submit a complete application.

 Read our Vacant Land Policy here.